3 Nov 2025

 Bottoms (2023) directed by Emma Seligman, available on Prime Video.

-Starring as herself in Charli xcx’s music video 360 in a gathering of the new internet it girls
+As herself in Charli xcx’s music video 360, a gathering of the new internet it girls

 Second single from Charli XCX’s best-selling album Brat, 360 is both an anthem to self-confidence and an ode to the icons that inspire the British singer.
 The lyrics of the song alone lurk references to the new it girls of the internet.
 Take this famous line in the track referring to actress and model Julia Fox that has almost become a slogan: “I’m everywhere, I’m so Julia!”.